 In that spirit, the path of growing the church includes those times when it seems to be going backwards; numbers go down.

 We may ask, as was asked here: If God is on our side, why are we having these difficulties (verse 13)?
 God’s presence, the presence of light and power, is going to expose darkness and force those shadows to flee.
-A better statement is this: are we on God’s side.
-It’s not: Lord, bless what we’re doing but Lord, help us to do what You’re blessing.
+A better statement is this: Are we on God’s side?
+It’s not, Lord, bless what we’re doing, but Lord, help.

 Here God doesn’t specifically answer that question, because it isn’t the issue.
 He tells Gideon: Go in thy might (I didn’t know I had any – you don’t know until you have to utilize it) – you will save them – verse 14.
 Have I not sent thee?
 Gideon is an apostle in this sense – one summoned by eternity to bring heaven’s message here.